cosmo-sapien/bordoley.github.io/Resume.md

 * Produced a highly praised design concept for BlackBerry smart phones.
 * Successfully analyzed the client’s expectations in the area of ‘design for travel’ as well as completing an extensive research on the current demands of the market.
 * Developed a wearable technology concept, updating a traditional travel element such as souvenir with near field communication technology.
-* Invented necessary system design for organizing data and experience.
+* Innovated necessary system design for organizing data and experience.
 * Designed authentic jewelry pieces for different cities, applying an extensive knowledge of culture and esthetics from 20+ countries visited as well as the data gathered from test users.

 *May, 2010 - Sept, 2010* : **Karim Rashid Inc., Industrial Design Intern** (Alessi, Tonelli, Bobble, USAcrylic, Larms, Berlin Nhow Music Hotel, MOD Design Museum Retrospective...)